Nearly 790,000 people applied for jobless benefits during Christmas week

 "While the decline in total initial claims is movement in the right direction, they have not fallen below one million since this crisis began," AnnElizabeth Konkel, economist at Indeed Hiring Lab, said in a note.

+While new jobless claims last week were at a four-week low, the count over the Christmas holidays is still nearly four times higher than before the coronavirus struck.
+Economists expect the number of claims to rise again now that jobless benefits have been extended.

+"We think that holiday noise and uncertainty about extensions of benefits may have held down claims last week, and the risk is for a rise in claims in the weeks ahead now that emergency programs have been extended and an additional $300 in weekly benefits is being provided," economists at Oxford Economics said in a note.

-President Donald Trump this week signed a spending package to extend jobless aid for another 10 weeks and increase unemployment benefits by an additional $300 a week.
+President Donald Trump this week signed a $900 billion spending package that includes an extension of jobless aid for another 10 weeks and increases unemployment benefits by an additional $300 a week.

 Some 19.5 million Americans were receiving some form of unemployment assistance as of mid-December.